Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Introduction

-In addition, the energy stored in the elastic elements could reduce the power consumption of the system and enhance the motor abilities in explosive movements and cyclic tasks \cite{SoftRobotics}, \cite{HADDADIN20116863}, \cite{grioli2015variable}. \\ Despite the numerous advantages of Variable Stiffness (VS) actuation, commonly, artificial wrists do not implement this feature.
+Passive stiffness regulation {offers} several advantages when compared to impedance control.
+Active systems use {joint movement and interaction forces measurements} to modulate feedback gains, changing the effective joint stiffness.
+However, actively controlling impedance in torque-controlled robots and backdrivable variable stiffness joints requires either high computational cost or a constant energy drain. {These} drawbacks are particularly relevant to mobile robots and prostheses, where the entire device must match restrictive size and weight constraints that limit the computational power and battery capacity \cite{ENGLISH19997}.
+Moreover, \cite{haddadin2007safety} shows that, concerning safety, even if impacts are detected timely, the motors could not react {quickly enough with} solely an impedance control. {Therefore,} the system should be considered stiff during impacts, making impedance-controlled robots potentially dangerous. {In contrast}, compliant mechanisms protect the device {during} external impacts by decoupling the output link from the rest of the system.
+Furthermore, soft robots are more robust since they can remain compliant even when the actuators are disabled or faulty \cite{SoftRobotics}. {Additionally}, the energy stored in the elastic elements could reduce power consumption and enhance motor abilities in explosive movements and cyclic tasks \cite{SoftRobotics}, \cite{HADDADIN20116863}, \cite{grioli2015variable}. \\ Despite the numerous advantages of VS actuation, artificial wrists commonly lack this feature.
 Some commercial passive wrists\endnote{Össur, i-Limb Quantum Flexion Wrist, \url{https://irp-cdn.multiscreensite.com/acf635e2/files/uploaded/Flexion\%20Wrist.pdf}.
-Last Accessed: May 2023.} embed elastic elements to comply with the flexion/extension movements \cite{archer2011wrist}.
-Yang et al. present a serial 2 DoF soft wrist made of the sequence of two continuum bending and torsion modules, which can continuously vary the stiffness of the bending joint by inflating a balloon \cite{soft_VS}.
-Von Drigalski et al. show a passive 6 DoF wrist for industrial applications with inherent compliance, which can switch to the rigid configuration using an external actuator \cite{softwrist_6dof}.
-Recently, other researchers employed powered one DoF VS joints for elbow \cite{vs_elbow}, \cite{Baggetta2022} and ankle prostheses \cite{VS_powered_ankle}, and motor rehabilitation devices \cite{VS_ExoRehab, knee_rehab_VS}, thanks to their affinity with the human musculoskeletal system.
-However, there still is a lack of fully actuated 3 DoF wrist joints with variable stiffness.
+Last Accessed: May 2023.} embed elastic elements to comply along flexion/extension movements \cite{archer2011wrist}.
+Yang et al. present a serial 2 DoFs soft wrist made of the sequence of two continuum bending and torsion modules, which can vary the stiffness of the bending joint by inflating a balloon \cite{soft_VS}.
+Von Drigalski et al. show a passive 6 DoFs wrist for industrial applications with inherent compliance that can switch to the rigid configuration using an external actuator \cite{softwrist_6dof}.
+Recently, researchers employed powered one DoF VS joints for elbow \cite{vs_elbow}, \cite{Baggetta2022} and ankle prostheses \cite{VS_powered_ankle}, and motor rehabilitation devices \cite{VS_ExoRehab}, \cite{knee_rehab_VS}, exploiting their affinity with the human musculoskeletal system.
+However, there still is a lack of fully actuated 3 DoFs wrist joints with variable stiffness.